 Most Wanted Brian Eno Releases

 First pressings dominate the most wanted individual releases in Brian Eno’s catalog.
-Music For Airports shows up no less than 4 times in the top-10 list and is a worth revisit for those of you planning on some holiday air travel.
+Music For Airports shows up no less than 4 times in the top-10 list and is a worth revisit for those of you missing people watching in airports.

 Vinyl.
 First Pressing.
 Original first release with printed inner sleeve.